QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 #### File Format Description

 The files are in CSV format.
 Each row contains all features extracted for one image and mask combination.
-The organizatin and naming of the columns is directly taken from [pyradiomics](https://github.com/Radiomics/pyradiomics).
+The organization and naming of the columns is directly taken from [pyradiomics](https://github.com/Radiomics/pyradiomics).
 We just added a few columns containing some additional meta information about the image/mask from which the features were derived.

-The first few colums contain general info about the feature extraction (prefixed with "general_info"):
+The first few columns contain general info about the feature extraction (prefixed with "general_info"):

 | Column Name (w/o prefix) | Meaning |
 |--------------------------|---------|